Ann's Beach Front House with a Hot Tub

 A newly refurbished large detached beach house in a stunning coastal location with all the comforts of modern living, including, all new 'hotel quality' bedding & towels.
-Wood-burner, Balcony, pool table & FREE WIFI also!
+Wood-burner, Balcony, hot tub, pool table & FREE WIFI also!
 It ticks ALL the boxes.
 Spacious, contemporary coastal styling with a big west facing garden that backs rights onto the beach.

 Our quirky 'upside down' beach front house is the ideal base for your perfect family holiday, summer or winter.
 If you are into surfing or any other water-sports, this lovely property is perfectly located to experience the West Coast of Wales.
 Once you've dived into the waves, chill out on the balcony, watch the dolphins play and enjoy the amazing sunsets over the bay.